-The gut microbiome gets a lot of attention as the hub of the body’s immune system.
+On one hand, the gut microbiome enjoys recognition as the primary hub of the body’s microbiome.

-After all, the gut microbiome houses a majority of the body’s microbes.
-Each of the body’s different microbiomes — the mouth, nose, ears, throat, stomach, skin, and vagina — are all directly influenced by the microbes that live in the gut.
+After all, each of the body’s different microbiomes — the mouth, nose, ears, throat, stomach, skin, and vagina — are all directly influenced by the microbes that live in the gut.

-However, did you know that the gut microbiome is deeply influenced by another microbiome?
+However, as important as the gut microbiome is, it’s deeply influenced by another microbiome: the oral microbiome.

-It’s not just bacteria.
-Viruses and fungi are also present in the mouth and, quite often, pathogens like protozoa.
+It’s not just bacteria, too.
+Viruses and fungi are also present in the mouth and, quite often, strong pathogens such as protozoa.

 Each day, trillions of microbes are swallowed — directly influencing the microbial populations in the gut.

-These oral microbes and pathogens can overwhelm a weak immune system and work to populate the gut with the wrong microbes.
+This daily exposure to endless microbes can overwhelm a weak immune system and populate the gut with hostile microbes.

-Left alone, unchecked microbes in the mouth can chronically activate the immune response — leading to system-wide inflammation in the body and even many systemic diseases:
+Left unchecked, microbes in the mouth can chronically activate the immune response — leading to system-wide inflammation in the body and even many systemic diseases:

-The immune response to oral microbes is to destroy pathogens by creating acids that are much more damaging to the teeth (and fillings) than the pathogens’ own acids — leading to disastrous tooth decay.
+These oral microbes create acids to ward off other species of microbe.
+However, the mouth’s immune response to oral microbes is to create acids that are much more damaging to the teeth (and fillings) than the pathogens’ own acids.
+Therefore, a mouth full of unchecked microbes will lead to disastrous tooth decay.

-A pernicious cycle develops over time as infection, inflammation, dental decay all lead to more and more of each other.
+A pernicious cycle develops over time as infection, inflammation, dental decay all cause each other, creating compounding symptoms and disease states.

 A Potential Weak Link

-The teeth, themselves, can be fragile in youth as well as throughout the aging process.
-Teeth are especially vulnerable in chronic illness.
+The teeth, themselves, can be fragile in youth as well as in aging.

 Dental plaque and the surface of the tongue are among the densest microbial habitats on Earth.
 Bacteria are pretty much wall to wall in there.https://www.smithsonianmag.com/science-nature/studying-mouth-bacteria-scientists-hope-learn-secrets-microbiomes-180973509/

-Decaying, damaged, or poorly repaired or maintained teeth represent not only an opportunity for microbes to hide — but also to reside in and thrive.
+Decaying, damaged, or poorly repaired teeth represent an opportunity for microbes to hide, reside, and thrive indefinitely.

 The Path Forward